Settlement of Litigation

 - After ENMAX succeeded in getting an Alberta court to force the Balancing Pool to rule on the validity of ENMAX’s termination of its Keephills PPA, the Balancing Pool confirmed in December 2017, as it had earlier done for ENMAX’s termination of the Battle River 5 PPA, that ENMAX had a right to terminate its Keephills PPA in 2016 as a result of a change in law.

 Given the foregoing, Alberta’s settlement with ENMAX announced on Friday was not a surprise – many would say it was long overdue.
 As in the case of the other PPA litigation settlements, ENMAX’s termination of both the Battle River 5 PPA and the Keephills PPA have been accepted by Alberta.
-In addition, ENMAX agreed to transfer 166,667 carbon offset credits to the Balancing Pool, and the Balancing Pool agreed to forgo some disputed payments it claimed were owed by ENMAX.
+In addition, the settlement provides for a transfer of 166,667 carbon offset credits by ENMAX to the Balancing Pool, and for a payment of equivalent value to ENMAX from the Balancing Pool for previously disputed and unpaid dispatch services and PPA transition matters.
 The announcement did not tell us about how the settlement dealt with the no doubt significant legal costs that were incurred by each party in the litigation.

 Many market participants are rightly asking whether this PPA litigation should have been commenced by Alberta in the first place.
 AlbertaPowerMarket.com has its own views, but will leave it to others to conclude whether the province got anything out of these settlements that justified the cost and time spent on the litigation, let alone the hard feelings caused and personal reputations that were unfairly impugned in the litigation process.
 Indeed, Alberta’s Minister of Energy’s statement on Friday suggested that the PPA litigation was about politics: “The Government of Alberta took legal action to fight to protect Albertans, and many parties, including ENMAX, were regrettably caught up in our action against the past government.”
 This fight was not Alberta’s finest hour and, like many others, AlbertaPowerMarket.com is very happy the PPA litigation is now behind us.